dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 - popper.js
 - Respond

 The static client files installed by NuGet for these packages will be copied over to the new project's `wwwroot` folder and hosted from there.
 It's worth considering whether these files are still needed by the app, and whether it makes sense to continue hosting them or to use a content delivery network (CDN) instead.
-Managing versions of these libraries can be done at build time using tools like [LibMan](https://docs.microsoft.com/aspnet/core/client-side/libman/) or [npm](https://www.npmjs.com/).
+These library versions can be managed at build time using tools like [LibMan](https://docs.microsoft.com/aspnet/core/client-side/libman/) or [npm](https://www.npmjs.com/).
 Figure 4-10 shows the full *eShopPorted.csproj* file after migrating package references using the conversion tool shown and removing unnecessary packages.

 ![Figure 4-10](media/Figure4-10.png)